 WPC’s Young Professionals group engages and educates future leaders about public policy issues facing our state and works to get young people involved in policy.
 The group launched in the spring of 2010 and boasts a membership upwards of 200 people in their 20s and 30s.

 Lisa Shin is the Communications & Marketing Director at Washington Policy Center.
 She was born and raised in Washington state.
-She studied at Seattle University and transferred to the University of Washington where she majored in political science and communications and also developed a life-long passion for all things Huskies.
+She studied at Seattle University and transferred to the University of Washington, where she majored in political science and communications.
 During her time at Seattle University, she founded a mentorship program linking students as volunteer chaplains to youth detained in the King County Juvenile Detention Center.
 She has served as a relief worker both at Ground Zero following the 9-11 attacks and in New Orleans following Hurricane Katrina.